HL7/fhir-radiation-dose-summary-ig/input/pagecontent/archi.md

 * X-Ray Dose Summary Profile
 * NM Dose Summary Profile

 A general Irradiation Event profile is defined, and extended by on profile: CT Irradiation Event.
-Following the analysis of different national and regional recommendation, only a need for CT Irradiation event profiling was found, the details of X-Ray and NM irradiations events were not highlighted as needed during a radiation summary report.
+Following the analysis of different national and regional recommendations, only a need for CT Irradiation event profiling was found, the details of X-Ray and NM irradiations events were not highlighted as needed during a radiation summary report.
 Thus, no Profiles related to X-Ray and NM irradiation events were created.

 <a name="actors"></a>